Vrekt/Lunar/README.md

 SoundManager mySoundManager = new SoundManager();
 ```

+# Tick rate

+A good tickrate is 60 or above.
+The higher the tickrate the faster everything is drawn/updated.
+A faster tickrate would move the player faster than say a 60 tickrate.

+# Game states

 Before you start your game you want to push an existing GameState.
 GameStates keep track of your entities and all things needed for that level.